gvwilson/sensibleadventures/nardica/nardica.md

 Wales and Aunt Naggie exchanged looks.
 She nodded almost imperceptibly.
 Wales tapped the tech in his temple, his eyes on something eyes alone could never see.
-"The *Bengal*'s monitoring is still down," he said.
+"The *Bengal*'s surveillance is still down," he said.
 "So I suppose this is as good a time as any."

 His fingers danced on the control panel for a moment, telling the *Guinevere*'s